-Topics in Health and Physical Education - 1-3 Credits As announced.
-(Course may be repeated for credit.)
+Topics in Health and Physical Education - 1-3 Credits

 HISTORY (HIST)

 United States History I - 3 Credits

 The primary objective of this course is to serve as an introduction to the history of the United States from the pre-colonial period to the immediate aftermath of the Civil War.
 The elements of this course are designed to inform students on the major events and trends that are essential in the understanding of the development of the United States within the context of world societies.